Cathe0n/Cyber-Investigator-guide/README.md

 > [!IMPORTANT]
 > Depending on your hardware data imaging will take AGES!!! '-'

 To do a full imaging of a system can take a long time and if it’s a server you can take a vacation and come back and it’s not finished imaging.
-It is also expensive, imaging a 1 TB drive requires another 1 TB drive to store the image. to do a full **physical imaging**.
+It is also expensive, imaging a 1 TB drive requires another 1 TB drive to store the image and this is called **Physical imaging**.
 That said, you have options.
 Physical imaging captures everything but takes the longest. **Logical imaging** is faster but less thorough.
 Carefully consider the situation to decide the best approach for your investigation.
+There's also **RAW imaging** but this for cases where you need more details or for **Corrupted data recovery**.

+> [!IMPORTANT]
+> Use **WRITE BLOCKER** I don't care how experienced you are a **WRITE BLOCKER IS ESSENTIAL** '~'

 # Website incident handling (Phishing).

-Let’s discuss Websites related incidents, one of the common incidents encountered is defacement of the client’s website.
-If the clients have set up their webserver properly they must have an SIEM system/IDS in place to deter anything malicious from happening and if that’s the case it’s just about finding the logs and reviewing them and implementing a fix so the incident doesn’t happen again.
+Let’s talk about website-related incidents.
+One common issue is the defacement of a client’s website.
+If the client has set up their web server properly, they should have a Security Information and Event Management (SIEM) system or an Intrusion Detection System (IDS) in place to prevent malicious activity.
+If that’s the case, it’s mostly about finding the logs, reviewing them, and implementing a fix to prevent the incident from happening again.
 But it’s not that simple.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/abc58982-595b-404b-8706-4aee1fb2b1bb" width="800" height="500">
 </div>

 Clients will want a thorough report and investigation done before moving into the eradication process.
-So this is where we go into the analysis part of the job.
-Assuming the client has an SIEM/IDS system implemented you must trace what machine or computer committed the malicious activity.
-Any remote attack MUST originate from an infected system so finding that machine is crucial if it’s a network of machines then ISOLATE them by separating them from the main network (Talk with the company’s engineer…They don’t have one ?
+This is where the analysis part of the job comes in.
+Assuming the client has an SIEM/IDS system in place, your first task is to trace which machine or computer carried out the malicious activity.Any remote attack **MUST** originate from an infected machine, so identifying that machine is crucial.
+If it’s a network of machines involved, you’ll need to **ISOLATE** them by separating them from the main network.
+(Talk with the company’s engineer…They don’t have one ?
 Welp it’s now your job :P).

-Once isolated, perform the identification.
-If it’s a network of machines it’ll take more than you alone in order to make it quick.
-In a team, you must command one of your members to interview the employees.
-While you or another member starts working to isolate the machines from the network.
+Once the machines are isolated, begin the identification process.
+If it's a network of infected machines, it’ll take more than just you to get it done quickly.
+You’ll need a team to move efficiently.

+Start by commanding one of your team members to interview the employees.
+They may have seen something unusual or noticed any signs of the attack before it escalated.
+Meanwhile, you or another member should work on isolating the machines from the network and securing any potential entry points.

+While the interviews are happening, keep an eye on the overall network.Once the network is contained, it’s time to dive into the forensics.
+Use your tools to analyze the compromised systems, check logs, and gather evidence that can point to how the attack occurred, what vulnerabilities were exploited, and what impact it had on the system.

+It’s also essential to document every action taken during this phase this will be crucial for building a report and providing evidence for any legal actions down the line.

 > [!NOTE]
 > This is assuming it’s a medium-large company if it’s small then taking it off the grid is needed MAYBE idk what you’re working with ‘ ^ ’
+> Act **SWIFTLY!!!** 'o'

 - What have you done in the past 24hr ?
 - Did you notice anything weird when using your computer ?
 A random CMD popped out of nowhere ?
 (Say a black box for the elderly >->)